marymahmood/net-flix-clone/README.md

 # Features

-- Sign up using any email and password
+- Click on the Get Started button or the Sign In button on the top right and enter any email and password and click Sign up     now to register.

+- To sign in again just enter email and password and click on Sign in.

 - Check the profile screen by pressing the profile pic in the top right

-- Click on subscribe next to plan of your choice and the stripe checkout screen opens
+- Click on the subscribe button next to a plan of your choice and the stripe checkout screen will open

-- Enter fake credit card details
-  Make sure to enter these credit card details for successful transaction:
+- Make sure to enter these credit card details for successful transaction:
   Card number: 4242 4242 4242 4242
   Card end date: 04/24
   Card CVV: 424